pyside/pyside2-setup/sources/pyside2/doc/gettingstarted-windows.rst

  * `OpenSSL`_ (optional for SSL support, Qt must have been configured using the same SSL library).
  * ``venv`` or ``virtualenv`` is strongly recommended, but optional.
  * ``sphinx`` package for the documentation (optional).

-.. note:: Python 2.7 interpreter is not supported.
-    The official Python 2.7 binary package offerred on the `official website`_ is built using MSVC 2007, while the Qt libraries are built using MSVC 2015/2017.
-    If you intend to use Python 2.7, build the interpreter yourself with MSVC 2015 or later, and build Qt for Python with it.

 .. note:: Python 3.8.0 was missing some API required for PySide/Shiboken so it's not possible
     to use it for a Windows build.